Map-Guided Curriculum Domain Adaptation and Uncertainty-Aware Evaluation for Semantic Nighttime Image Segmentation: Map-Guided Curriculum Domain Adaptation

 Our fusion distinguishes between dynamic and static scene content by regulating $\alpha$.
 In particular, $\alpha$ downweights $\tilde{\mathbf{S}}^{1}$ to induce a preference towards $\mathbf{S}^{z}$ when both predictions have high confidence.
 However, apart from imperfect alignment, the two scenes also differ due to dynamic content.
 Intuitively, the prediction of a dynamic object in the daytime image should be assigned an even lower weight in case the corresponding prediction in the dark image does not agree, since this object might only be present in the former scene.
 More formally, we denote the subset of $\mathcal{C}$ that includes dynamic classes by $\mathcal{C}_d$ and define

-In our experiments, we manually tune $\alpha_l = 0.3$, $\alpha_h = 0.6$ and $\eta = 0.2$ on a couple of training images (no grid search).
+The majority of pixels falls in the second case of \eqref{eq:alpha} and the choice of $\alpha_h$ is important, as it involves a trade-off between exploiting the daytime prediction and avoiding overly relying on it.
+In our experiments, we \emph{manually} tune $\alpha_l = 0.3$, $\alpha_h = 0.6$ and $\eta = 0.2$ on a couple of training images (no grid search), which implies that our method is not sensitive to the exact value of these parameters.
+An illustration of the effect of $\alpha_h$ on the prediction fusion results is included in Appendix~\ref{supp:sec:parameters}.
 Comparative results of our complete guided segmentation refinement for the two prediction alignment approaches are shown in Fig.~\ref{fig:prediction:alignment}\subref{fig:prediction:alignment:twilight:bilateral} and \ref{fig:prediction:alignment}\subref{fig:prediction:alignment:twilight:warping}.
-Notice the improved correction of the \emph{sky} region on the top right part of the image as well as the better preservation of fine objects such as distant traffic signs achieved with depth-based warping.
+Note the improved correction of the \emph{sky} region on the top right part of the image as well as the better preservation of fine objects such as distant traffic signs achieved with depth-based warping.